 When you have created your content files, you need to transfer the file to the client.
-You can do this in the same way as you move any other file, using physical storage media, or across a network with ftp or SCp.
+You can do this in the same way as you move any other file, using physical storage media, or across a network with Salt (for example, salt-cp or the Salt File Server), ftp or SCp.